❗ Frequently asked questions

 You can set up a VPN connection on almost any router or other device that supports the OpenVPN or WireGuard protocols.

-You can get the configurations to set up at myrsv.org.
+You can get the configurations to set up in the Personal Area.

 The WireGuard configuration for Mikrotik is available in the menu of the created WireGuard-config.